 - Locally Sourced?
 Lets you know when the story has local origin or expertise.
 Was the reporting done on the scene, with deep knowledge about the local situation or community?

 - Diverse Voices: A newsroom’s efforts and commitment to bringing in diverse perspectives.
-Readers noticed when certain voices, ethnicities, or political persuasions were missing.
+Readers notice when certain voices, ethnicities, or political persuasions were missing.

 - Actionable Feedback: A newsroom’s efforts to engage the public’s help in setting coverage priorities, contributing to the reporting process, ensuring accuracy and other areas.
 Readers want to participate and provide feedback that might alter or expand a story.